The Castle Crumbles

 October 1965: Camelot opens, with eight floors, 175,000 square feet, 330 guest rooms and a 150-seat King’s Court Dining Room.

-May 1967: Memorial High School class of '67 has prom at Camelot
+May 1967: Memorial High School class of '67 has their prom at Camelot

 1968: Kin-Ark Co. purchases the Camelot complex from Ainslie Perrault.
 Kin-Ark expands and renovates the hotel throughout the 70s.